Pappet/LogLoom/README.md

 ## Installation

-Details on how to install and set up LogLoom.
+TODO: Details on how to install and set up LogLoom.

 ## Contributing